Biowulf: NIH’s Top-Ranking Supercomputer

 “We’re extremely encouraged by the number of researchers who want to use Biowulf,” said Dr. Andy Baxevanis, director of computational biology for the IRP.
 “High-performance computing is a critical element of modern-day biomedical research and Biowulf is uniquely positioned to help members of the IRP tackle crucial research questions that were previously beyond our reach.”

-The system consists of 99,000 computational cores.
+The system is comprised of 99,000 computational cores.
 Each core can independently run program code, allowing researchers to process a large number of simultaneous jobs and large-scale memory tasks.
 Biowulf also provides 25 petabytes of primary storage, which is enough to store the information found on over 5.5 million DVDs.

 That computing power has enabled IRP researchers to publish more than 2,100 research papers based on data that was generated or analyzed using Biowulf, with topics ranging from how the time of day affects the brain’s water content to how genes influence sleep duration in fruit flies.
 Overall, 30 percent of Biowulf’s computing power is used for computational chemistry, 20 percent for genomics, 26 percent for processing and analyzing images and the remainder distributed across dozens of other fields of biomedical inquiry.